UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Determining which provider is better relies entirely on your household’s unique financial priorities.
 Xoom Energy often wins for consumers who are laser-focused on scoring the lowest initial introductory rates.
 However, SCANA is frequently considered the better option for homeowners who deeply value established, local customer service and consistent, long-term rate stability.

-Will my gas be shut off if I switch from SCANA to Xoom Energy?
+Will I lose natural gas service if I switch from SCANA to Xoom?

 Absolutely not.
 Because Atlanta Gas Light officially handles the physical delivery of natural gas through their existing pipes, switching marketers causes zero service interruptions.
-You will simply see a different company logo on your next monthly statement.
+You will not lose heat, nobody has to visit your home, and you will simply see a different company logo on your next monthly statement.

 What happens when my introductory fixed rate expires?